 Unfortunately, there is no perfect answer or magic fix.
 Ultimately, the best way to protect yourself is to learn from events like the historic Equifax breach.
 USA Today advises to actively monitor and guard your credit and personal information.

 However, an annual check might not be enough to prevent possible credit and identity theft.
+ConsumerAffairs encourages awareness and offers a look at several key warning signs.

-There are a variety of credit reporting services available to assist in tracking your personal and financial data.
+There are also a variety of credit reporting services available to assist in tracking your personal and financial data.
 The amount of information you can obtain, ease of use and cost vary greatly depending on the service.

 Some services, like MyFico.com, don’t prevent identity theft but provide a comprehensive look at your credit history.
 It also allows you full awareness of your credit score.